 The main activity in contemporary Troyes, one of which I wholly approve, is simply strolling around the well preserved historic center.
 There is no need to seek out romance.
 It will assault you from all angles and, unless you are a complete skeptic, you'll be entranced.

-Everywhere, there are multi-colored half-timbered houses in pastel palettes with vertical, horizontal, and diagonal stripes.
+Everywhere you look, there are multi-colored half-timbered houses in pastel palettes with vertical, horizontal, and diagonal stripes.
 The buildings lurch and slouch with an engaging lack of symmetry.

 Troyes is known as the village of "ten churches," so there's plenty to see.
 Be sure to at least take in the Gothic Cathedral of Saint Peter and Saint Paul and the slightly grimier, Basilica of Saint Urbain.
 And there is some cultural heft to go along with all the Gothic splendor.